I remember when I first brought my guinea pigs home for the first time.

 Males can be paired with other males, and females can be paired with other females.

 Males and females can also be housed together, but you’ll have to make sure the males are neutered unless you’re prepared for lots of pups.
+If you don’t want pups, you can keep two male or two female guinea pigs.

 I have a pair of male guinea pigs who do everything together, whether it’s eating, playing, or sleeping – They won’t even come out of their cage during free range time unless the other one is with them!